 Chihuahua: After several months and many hundreds of miles, this large city was David Smith’s (Vancouver) last stop with his Biblical display of a model of Noah’s ark and a three dimensional map of Israel.
 At a public park in the downtown area here a man observed, listened carefully, and took the free literature before leaving.
-A little later he returned and explained to Gilberto Torrens how he had understood God’s way of salvation and trusted Christ.
+A little later he returned and explained how he had understood God’s way of salvation and trusted Christ.
 Another couple read the ad about the display in a local paper and drove 60 miles to see it.
 A large number of adults and children gathered at the Porvenir hall to hear the preaching about the days of Noah.
 Believers and unbelievers alike were greatly blessed by his marathon visit throughout Mexico.

 Ciudad Obregón: The assembly has been blessed by souls professing to be saved since February, including the wife of a brother in fellowship.
 A baptism is now pending.
 Abisai Vieyra, Michael Dennison (West Phoenix), and Andrew Zuidema (Midland Park) have been of great help recently.